Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 The `AddEntity`, `RemoveEntity`, `SetTerrain`, `RemoveTerrain` and `RemoveTerrainAt` functions all return `void` and throw `ArgumentException` if they are called with a value that doesn't meet the necessary criteria, with an exception message detailing exactly what the issue was.
 Similarly, `Map` is configured in such a way that if an object's `Position` or `IsWalkable` properties are set to something that is invalid, then an `InvalidOperationException` with a message detailing the issue will be thrown.

-There are also extension methods provided for `IGameObject` that return a boolean value indicating whether it is valid to set the object's `Position` or an `IsWalkable` property a certain way.  the `CanMove` function returns whether or not an object's position can be set; `CanMoveIn` is similar, except it takes a direction and returns whether or not the object can move in that direction.
+There are also extension methods provided for `IGameObject` that return a boolean value indicating whether it is valid to set the object's `Position` or an `IsWalkable` property a certain way.
+The `CanMove` function returns whether or not an object's position can be set; `CanMoveIn` is similar, except it takes a direction and returns whether or not the object can move in that direction.
 Similarly, `CanSetWalkability` and `CanToggleWalkability` return information about whether or not `IsWalkable` can be set.

 # RadiusAreaProvider Functionality Moved
 The functionality of `RadiusAreaProvider` was moved to `TheSadRogue.Primitives`, and merged into the `Radius` class in the form of `Radius.PositionsInRadius` functions.